pvmm/hitbasic/docs/For Next.md

 ## Keyword _Continue For_

-_Continue For_ just transfer control to the next loop iteration.
+_Continue For_ just transfers control to the next loop iteration.
 For example:

 ```vb
 For counter = 1 To 10